-Information from the respondents will be used throughout the discussion to illustrate the research; in particular, Cindy, Brian and Arthur (below) are highlighted.
-The following information is current as of February 2016.
+Information from the respondents will be used throughout the discussion to illustrate the research; in particular, Cindy, Brian, Arthur and Leslie (below) are highlighted.

 Cindy is in her 70s and retired over 12 years ago from her position as a university professor and administrator at San Jose State University.
 She is actively involved in volunteer positions with children.
 Additionally she is on the Board of UCSC’s Osher Life Long Learners and runs the photography interest group.
 Cindy spends time traveling with friends as well as significant time with her daughter and granddaughter.
 She also loves having time to be at home with her husband and dog and feels very happy and fulfilled.

 Brian – is in his late 50s and retired three years ago from his successful and rewarding career at Hewlett Packard as a software engineer when he was offered an early retirement package.
 The thought of turning 55 and being able to do something different appealed to him.
 He’d seen a lot of change over his 32 years working and wasn’t having as much fun.
-Brian is doing all kinds of different things such as taking art classes at the university and mentoring an 11 year old boy.
-Brian is originally from England, travels a lot and sometimes works, helping out friends in their tech companies.
+Brian is doing all kinds of different things in retirement such as taking art classes at the university and mentoring an 11 year old boy.
+Brian is originally from England, travels a lot, visits his children and grandchildren in the Netherlands and sometimes works, helping out friends in their tech companies.
 Brian is loving retirement and his wife says he is the “Poster Child for Retirement.”